Alexander Donski

-Alexander Donski (Александър Донски; born 1 August 1998) is a Bulgarian professional tennis player competing on the ATP Challenger Tour and the ITF Tour.

-Donski holds the second highest-ever ATP doubles ranking by a Bulgarian, achieving a career-high of world No. 129 on 3 November 2025.
-Only Grigor Dimitrov has achieved a higher ATP doubles ranking for a Bulgarian player, reaching No. 66.
+Alexander Donski (Александър Донски; born 1 August 1998) is a Bulgarian professional tennis player.
+Donski holds the second highest-ever ATP doubles ranking by a Bulgarian, achieving a career-high of world No. 81 on 21 September 2026, only Grigor Dimitrov has achieved a higher ranking for a Bulgarian player, reaching No. 66 in doubles.
+He has a singles ranking of No. 502, achieved on 10 August 2026.

-Donski has won 1 ATP Challenger and 20 ITF World Tennis Tour titles in doubles and is a member of the Bulgarian Davis Cup Team.
+Donski competes on the ATP Challenger Tour where in doubles, he has won five titles.
+He has also won 20 ITF doubles titles.
+Donski is an active member of the Bulgarian Davis Cup Team and is regularly playing in doubles rubbers.

-YouTube Channel

-In late 2016, Donski began a YouTube channel called Operation Liftoff that documented his progress at Futures tournaments on the ITF Pro Circuit as well as showcased some of the challenges and routines of a professional tennis player's life on tour.

-The channel was made in close collaboration with his cousin, Lazar Dokov, who traveled with and competed alongside him in Southeastern Europe until October 2017.

-As of January 2025, the channel has 40 videos, over 6,000 subscribers, and more than 800,000 views in total.

 ITF Junior Career

 Donski reached a career-high ITF junior ranking of No. 92 on 24 October 2016.

 The highlights of his activity in singles on the ITF Junior Tour include the following: